Literature DB >> 34354069

 Abstract

-n class="Chemical">Phospholipid synthesis and fat storage as triglycerides are regulated by lipin phosphatidic acid phosphatases (PAPs), whose enzymatic PAP function requires association with cellular membranes.
+pan class="Chemical">Phospholipid synthesis and fat storage as n>n class="Chemical">triglycerides are regulated by lipin phosphatidic acid phosphatases (PAPs), whose enzymatic PAP function requires association with cellular membranes.
 Using hydrogen deuterium exchange mass spectrometry, we find mouse lipin 1 binds membranes through an N-terminal amphipathic helix, the Ig-like domain and HAD phosphatase catalytic core, and a middle lipin (M-Lip) domain that is conserved in mammalian and mammalian-like lipins.
 Crystal structures of the M-Lip domain reveal a previously unrecognized protein fold that dimerizes.
 The isolated M-Lip domain binds membranes both in vitro and in cells through conserved basic and hydrophobic residues.
 Deletion of the M-Lip domain in lipin 1 reduces PAP activity, membrane association, and oligomerization, alters subcellular localization, diminishes acceleration of adipocyte differentiation, but does not affect transcriptional co-activation.
 This establishes the M-Lip domain as a dimeric protein fold that binds membranes and is critical for full functionality of mammalian lipins.

 © 2021.
 The Author(s).